 If you're a numbers person, Hampden-Sydney has some impressive ones:

 H-SC is one of the top liberal arts colleges in the United States, according to U.S. News & World Report and Forbes.
-Our alumni network ranks in the top 5 in the nation, says the Princeton Review, and The Wall Street Journal ranks Hampden-Sydney College among the top 10 schools for career preparation.
+Our alumni network ranks in the top 5 in the nation, says the Princeton Review, and The Wall Street Journal has ranked Hampden-Sydney College among the top 10 schools for career preparation.
+Hampden-Sydney is one of 10% of colleges with a Phi Beta Kappa chapter.
 And our graduation rate?
 10% higher than the national average for men.Facts & Figures

 Learning is personal.

 Small classes and an engaged community create the kind of environment where young men learn best.
-The student-to-faculty ratio at Hampden-Sydney is 10:1, which means that students have tremendous guidance from professors in an intimate and collaborative classroom environment.
-Students get to know their instructors well, both in and out of class, and faculty are supportive, but expect hard work.
-Hampden-Sydney men can't simply coast through their college years as spectators.
-A note of warning: Some H-SC professors have even been known to take early morning classes on impromptu field trips to rouse absent (sleeping) classmates.Academics
+The student-to-faculty ratio at Hampden-Sydney is 10:1, which means that students have tremendous guidance from professors in an intimate and collaborative environment.
+Students get to know their instructors well, both in and out of class, and faculty are supportive, but demanding.Academics

 Hampden-Sydney men are fused by the transformative experience of living and learning alongside their brothers.
 When you enter the gates of Hampden-Sydney, you're not just beginning college.
 You're joining a brotherhood older than America itself.

 Lifelong friendships are the foundation of the College's culture and the cornerstone of its brotherhood, and when you leave the Hill, you'll join one of the top ten alumni networks in the United States.Brotherhood